From Risk Sets to Martingales: A Counting-Process Framework for Event-History Learning: Appendix: The Mathematical Toolkit

 \subsubsection{Markov Processes}

-\begin{definition}[Intensity measure of a Markov processes] Suppose the off-diagonal elements of the $p\times p$ matrix function $\mathbf{A}$ are nondecreasing cádlág functions, zero at zero, $A_{hh}=-\sum_{j\not=h}A_{hj}$ and $A_{hh}(\Delta t)\ge -1$ for all $t$.
-Then we say $\mathbf{A}$ corresponds to a \emph{locally finite intensity measure} of a Markov process on a time interval $\mathcal{T}$.
-The function $A_{hj}$ is called the \emph{integrated intensity function} for transitions from state $h$ to state $j$, and $A_{hh}$ is the negative integrated intensity function for transitions out of state $h$. \end{definition}
+\textbf{Definition (intensity measure of a Markov process).} Suppose the off-diagonal elements of the $p\times p$ matrix function $\mathbf{A}$ are nondecreasing cádlág functions, zero at zero, \(A_{hh}=-\sum_{j\not=h}A_{hj}\), and \(A_{hh}(\Delta t)\ge -1\) for all \(t\).
+Then \(\mathbf{A}\) is a \emph{locally finite intensity measure} of a Markov process on a time interval \(\mathcal{T}\).
+The function \(A_{hj}\) is the integrated intensity function for transitions from state \(h\) to state \(j\), and \(A_{hh}\) is the negative integrated intensity function for transitions out of state \(h\).